 At Kia Victoria, our pre-loved EVs will have low KMs, clean titles and have undergone a proper inspection.
 All of our used vehicles come with the following industry-leading customer care guarantees:

-- Used Car Guarantee: we guarantee you won’t need to replace tires, breaks, bulbs, and wiper blades within the first 6 months or 5,000 kms - whichever comes first - from the date of purchase.
+- Used Car Guarantee: We guarantee you won’t need to replace tires, breaks, bulbs, and wiper blades within the first 6 months or 5,000 kms - whichever comes first - from the date of purchase.
 It’s just one more way that we put our customers first.

-- Limited 90-Day Warranty: our Used Vehicle Limited 90-day Warranty comes with a minimum of 3 months or 5,000 kilometres (whichever comes first) of limited coverage on your purchase.
+- Limited 90-Day Warranty: Our Used Vehicle Limited 90-day Warranty comes with a minimum of 3 months or 5,000 kilometres (whichever comes first) of limited coverage on your purchase.

-We hope you have enjoyed our five-part series, Everything You Need to Know About Buying an Electric Vehicle.
+Thank you for tuning and we hope you have enjoyed our five-part series, Everything You Need to Know About Buying an Electric Vehicle.
 If you have any further questions, concerns, just need a bit more information, please don’t hesitate to contact us.
 We’re available 6-day a week, year-round.